rolando1988/Week-14-Web-Development-HW/Week 14 Web Development HW.md

 3. What is the optional part of an HTTP request?

     The request line also contain query parameters, which the client can use to send data to the server.
+This is an optional chunk of data.

 4. What three parts make up an HTTP response?